Library Science (MLS)

 - Resume (uploaded as part of the online application)

 - Three references (submitted as part of the online application)

 - Test scores are required for this graduate program (see information below)

 For this program a test score (no older than 5 years) from the Graduate Record Exam (GRE) or the Miller Analogies Test (MAT) is equally accepted.
-Minimum requirements (scores) are listed in the Graduate Bulletin.
+Minimum requirements (scores) are listed here.

 Click here to access Graduate School application information, requirements, and the online application for admission.

 Applications must be complete (online application submitted, the fee paid, and all required supporting documents received by the Graduate School) and ready for review by the applicable deadline (see Proposed Cohorts table above).
 If it appears to be too late to apply, please contact the program manager to discuss options.

 State regulations may require all institutions of higher education (including Appalachian State) that deliver online instruction to students located within their borders to have written authorization to do so.
 If you reside outside of North Carolina and intend to apply to one of Appalachian’s ONLINE distance education programs, please notify the program manager.

 Appalachian State University reserves the right to cancel the start of any Distance Education program due to the lack of sufficient, sustainable enrollment (typically 15 for Graduate programs and 18 for Undergraduate programs).
 In the event of a cancellation for insufficient enrollment, application fees will be refunded.
 Refunds will also be issued for any tuition and fees paid by applicants.
 These refund policies apply ONLY to canceled programs.
 When program starts are delayed, students may opt for a refund or apply their application to the new semester.
 If you have any questions concerning this policy, contact the Distance Ed Program Manager (see contact info below).